If you saw the Mythos headlines over the weekend and filed them under “another AI safety story,” close that tab. That’s not what this is.

 The asymmetry just flipped the wrong way.

 Before.
 A skilled human attacker needs weeks, sometimes months, to find a usable zero-day in a serious codebase.
-Your dependency tree gets audited once a year, if that.
-Your pen test is quarterly, scoped, and tells you what was broken the day the pentester ran it.
+Dependency trees get audited once a year, if that; pen tests are quarterly, scoped, and tell the team what was broken the day the pentester ran.
 SAST catches the obvious stuff, misses the rest, and nobody triages the backlog.

 After.
 A model can discover a zero-day in minutes.
 The fifty Project Glasswing companies got a courtesy window.
 Everyone else is now on the public clock — because the same capability, or a close-enough fork of it, is going to end up in the hands of people who aren’t sending disclosure emails first.